|Welcome to our "home." We've made it as uncomfortable as possible so you won't stay too long!|

 I live in the suburbs.
 Not just any suburbs, but possibly some of the most vanilla, mildly affluent, tasteless suburbs in the country.
 I am not proud.

-Of all the things that a person like me has to deal with and spend energy hating on in the suburbs -- chain stores, wide roads, McMansions, upspeak, people who name their kids Aiden (why not Bladen?
+Of all the things that a person like me has to deal with and spend energy hating on in the suburbs -- chain stores, wide roads, McMansions, upspeak, people who name all four of their kids some variation of "Aiden" (why not Bladen?
 Paraden?) -- my personal bane is the tasteless decor of the young-to-middle-aged suburbanite's home.

 Seriously, one day last semester I parked next to a house near my suburban university and saw paintings through the windows.
 Real paintings.
 Some Audubon prints too!
 This was such a rarity to spy through an open, beautifully curtained window in Aurora, Illinois.
 I just sat there in the car staring.
 Who are these people of taste?
 Why are they here?
 And then I walked to class to teach kids in Adidas sandals about Nietzsche, walking past paintingless, Audubonless houses, walking past closed doors that probably hid the following: